Short breaks and weekend getaways from Brisbane

 Best outdoor attraction: You can’t go past the gardens.
 Laurel Bank Park, the State Rose Garden in Newtown Park, and the Japanese Garden are top picks.

-Best rainy day attraction: Enthralling attractions abound in the Cobb+Co Museum, led by a huge collection of horse-drawn vehicles.
+Best rainy-day attraction: Enthralling attractions abound in the Cobb+Co Museum, led by a huge collection of horse-drawn vehicles.
+Or catch a show at the striking Empire Theatre.

 Budget tip: The cost for climbing to the top of majestic Table Top Mountain is measured in calories, and the reward for reaching the top is sparkling views.